-Established in 2022, Theater J’s Expanding the Canon initiative will commission seven extraordinary racially and ethnically diverse Jewish writers to create new full-length plays that thematically and visually center diverse Jewish narratives in order to correct and broaden the historically limited portrayals of Jewishness on stages in the US and around the world.
+Established in 2022, Theater J’s Expanding the Canon initiative has commissioned seven racially and ethnically diverse Jewish writers to create new full-length plays over the next two and a half years that thematically and visually center diverse Jewish narratives in order to correct and broaden the historically limited portrayals of Jewishness on stages in the United States and around the world.

-Excerpts of the finished scripts will be shared in a final gathering in December, 2024.
+Excerpts of the finished scripts will be shared in a final gathering in December 2024.
 All commissioned scripts will be strongly considered for Theater J mainstage productions.